 President and Vice-Chancellor

-The Search Committee will begin considering potential candidates in mid-January 2018 and will continue until the position is successfully filled.
-Applications, including a letter of interest, curriculum vitae and the names of three references (who will not be contacted without consent of the applicant), should be submitted in confidence, electronically, to the University’s executive search consultants:
+This is a six-year renewable term position offering competitive compensation and benefits.
+For the mandate and profile see the Executive Brief at: www.uwindsor.ca/president-executive-brief.
+The Search Committee will begin to consider potential candidates immediately and will continue until the position is filled.
+Applications, including a letter of introduction, curriculum vitae, and the names of three references (who will not be contacted without consent of the applicant) should be submitted with confidence, electronically, to:

 Laverne Smith & Associates Inc.